Hekimoğlu Ali Pasha: Family

 His father, Nuh, was a Venetian convert to Islam who worked in Constantinople (modern-day Istanbul) as a doctor, and his mother Safiye was a Turk.
 His epithet Hekimoğlu means "son of a physician" in Turkish.

 Early years

 Ali worked in various districts (and provinces) of the empire like Zile (in modern-day Tokat Province, Turkey), Yeniil (south of modern-day Sivas Province, Turkey), Adana Eyalet (in modern-day Turkey), Aleppo Eyalet (in modern-day Syria) as a provincial governor.
-He fought during Ottoman–Persian War (1722–27) and captured Tebriz.
-After the treaty of Hamedan in 1727, he worked in Shahrizor Eyalet (in modern-day Iraq) and Sivas.
+He fought during Ottoman–Persian War (1722–27) and captured Tabriz.
+After the Treaty of Hamedan in 1727, he worked in Shahrizor Eyalet (in modern-day Iraq) and Sivas.
 During the new war against Persia, he was appointed as the commander of the front (serdar).
 He captured Urmia and Tabriz (second time).

 He was the father-in-law of Hatibzade Yahya Pasha, who succeeded him as the Ottoman governor of Egypt the first time.